 My kids love the stroller and I love the stroller too.
 Both of my kids will sleep in a stroller, and if the kids are asleep in the stroller, the adults can be outside enjoying the fresh air and not cramped up in a small stateroom.
 Yes having a double stroller was a bit awkward in the tight hallways on the trip, and yes getting it into and out of the room required fully folding it up, but I WILL BRING IT BACK AGAIN AND AGAIN!

-We chose the ZoeXL2, which is the only travel stroller that I’ve ever been happy with.
+We chose the ZoeXL2, which is a great double travel stroller.
 It folds up super small but still has a lot of the features of a full-size stroller (recliners, great canopy, decent under-basket).
+If I did it again, I might consider taking two super compact travel strollers as it would have been easier to navigate the halls.

 8. Get a Balcony Room